 Erecting panelled fencing is not difficult as long as the preparation is done.
 If the ground you plan to put your fence panels on is reasonably flat then this is the project for you.
 If the ground slopes then you will need to see our project on stepped fencing.
-You will also need to see our projects on mixing concrete, concreting fence posts and cutting down fence panels.
+You will also need to see our projects on how to mix concrete, concreting fence posts and cutting down fence panels.
 You might also like to view the projects on chain link fencing and close board (arris rail) fencing.

 First you need to establish the exact line of your fence.
 If it runs near trees remember they will have roots which may be difficult to dig through.
 Fix a string line between two points to enable you to keep your fence panels straight.

 We always erect our panelled fences one panel at a time.
 This way we can guarantee each panel will fit exactly.
 We have watched fencing contractors come in one day, dig about 30 holes and concrete in 30 posts only to find, on their return that a few of the measurements were slightly out and a couple of the posts were not fully upright leaving the correct distance for fitting the panel at the bottom, but because the post was leaning, the panel didn't fit at the top.